Thule: Classical and medieval accounts

 In the writings of the historian Procopius, from the first half of the sixth century, Thule is a large island in the north inhabited by 13 tribes.
 It is believed that Procopius is really talking about a part of Scandinavia, since several tribes are easily identified, including the Geats (Gautoi) in present-day Sweden and the Sami people (Scrithiphini).
 He also writes that when the Herules returned, they passed the Warini and the Danes and then crossed the sea to Thule, where they settled beside the Geats.
 Procopius's Thule is believed to be the same place as Scandza, as described by Jordanes.
 Procopius says its inhabitants are pagans who practice human sacrifice.

-According to Procopius, the sun doesn't rise for forty days around the time of the winter solstice in Thule.
+According to Procopius, the sun doesn't rise for forty days around the time of the winter solstice (equivalent to around 69° North) in Thule.
 After the winter solstice, the people of Thule send men to the mountaintops, and when they first glimpse the sun above the horizon, they send word to the people in the valleys below.
 On hearing the good news, the people of Thule then celebrate their greatest festival.

 In the early seventh century, Isidore of Seville wrote in his Etymologies that:Ultima Thule (Thyle ultima) is an island of the Ocean in the northwestern region, beyond Britannia, taking its name from the sun, because there the sun makes its summer solstice, and there is no daylight beyond (ultra) this.
-Hence its sea is sluggish and frozen.Isidore distinguished this from the islands of Britannia, Thanet (Tanatos), the Orkney (Orcades), and Ireland (Scotia or Hibernia).
+Hence its sea is sluggish and frozen.Isidore distinguished this from the islands of Britannia, Thanet (Tanatos), Orkney (Orcades), and Ireland (Scotia or Hibernia).
 Isidore was to have a large influence upon Bede, who was later to mention Thule.